It’s clockwork-level predictable: I say I’m a writer, and the first question I get back is, “Ooh, so you write novels?”

 - The course is accessible — dripped out in digestible, weekly emails over a six-week period, it keeps you actively writing without leaving you feeling overwhelmed.
 And as mentioned above, it’s way more affordable than grad school…and you won’t have to attend even one stuffy faculty party.

 The one drawback we see: unlike a traditional workshop (or even some webinars), Paturel’s course doesn’t offer student interaction or instructor feedback.
 She does offer one-on-one coaching and one-off critiques, but if that’s something you’re interested in, you’ll need to purchase it separately.

 You could also enlist the help of an accountability partner or your local writers group for feedback — and either way, you’ll get out of it what you put into it.

 Last but certainly not least, Paturel’s course includes access to her personal essay market database.
 We mentioned this above, but it’s worth diving deeper because this is truly an invaluable tool that will save you tons of time and even more headaches.

 While the course arms you with what you need to conduct a thorough masthead investigation, this document takes out all the footwork for 130+ publications, including direct points of contact, notes on what kind of content they publish, and even pay rate information in some cases.
 And they’re definitely outlets you want to be published in: LA Times, Lenny Letter, Buzzfeed, etc.

-If personal essays are your thing — or you want them to be — here’s how to join Amy Paturel’s personal essay course.
+If personal essays are your thing — or you want them to be — join Amy Paturel’s course on personal essays.